niell-ion/crossing-docs/docs/index.md

-**Western-Cullen-Hayes, Inc - Model 10 Signals Equipped With 3590 Series Gate Mechanism - Service and Installation Manual**
+**Western-Cullen-Hayes, Inc: Model 10 Signals Equipped With 3590 Series Gate Mechanism - Service and Installation Manual**

 * Referred to throughout this document as "WCH Manual".